asurgent/ui-components/README.md

 ## Relase a package update
 This repo uses [github-actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-workflows) that automatically publish a new package whenever there a new release is published at.
 A release is automatically created when run eg. `npm version patch`.

-You have basically 3 ways of increasing the version number.
+You have basically 3 ways of increasing the version number (full explanation in package.json)
 1. Publishing a small patch?
-Run - `npm version patch`
+Run - `npm run version:patch`
 2. Publishing a minor update?
-Run - `npm version minor`
+Run - `npm run version:minor`
 3. Publishing a major update?
-Run - `npm version major`
+Run - `npm run version:major`

 [Read more](https://docs.npmjs.com/cli/version)

-After that simply run `git push && git push --tags`.

 Whenever the tag is pushed, simply go under releases, edit the pushed tag.
 Give it a title and description, then publish it.

 ## Installing @asugent packages